ackermannQ/Data_science/Covid19/README.md

 *	 Target/Viral : It’s rare to find people with more than one sickness at a time.

 As already said, Rhinovirus/Entérovirus positive may implied a negative Covid19 result.
 This hypothesis requires to be validate because it’s likely that the area from where the data are collected just suffered an outberak simultenously to the Covid19.

 It may be unrelated.

+## Exploratory Data Analysis
+* Relation between the variables :
+  * Blood_data / Blood_data : some variables are correlated (+0.9 !)
+  * Blood_data / Age : week correlation
+  * Viral / Viral : influeza rapid test gives bad results and needs to be droped
+  *	Relation sickness / Blood_data : Blood rates between regular patient and covid19 patient are différent (lymphocyte, hemoglobine et hematocrite)
+*	NaN analyse : viral 1350 (92%/8%), blood sample 600 (87%/13%), previously : 90% of the dataset

+__Student’s test (H0) :__
+*	Patients infected with covid-19 have higher leucocyte, monocyte et platelets rate than regular individuals
+  *	H0 = These average rates are EQUALS between people tested positive and negative to covid-19

+Result : Rejected, because patients with a more common decease also get significantly higher rates, not exclusively covid-19 patients